 Gardening Club - The GC meets every Tuesday at 3pm in Rm.
 205. Our goal is to beautify and enrich the PR campus and other areas in the Hudson Valley by planting native, non-invasive flowers.
 We will be planting at various spots around the PR campus this spring as well as looking for opportunities to team up with other groups in the Hudson Valley to possibly plant native, non-invasive flowers elsewhere.
 We will be fundraising for these opportunities.
 In addition to planting flowers, volunteers are sought to design gardens, shop for supplies, help raise funds and amend soil at our planting sites.
 Please see Mr. Michael with any questions.

-Hi Tor Volunteering Program: Students would "adopt" an animal from the Hi Tor Animal Shelter.
+Hi Tor Volunteering Program: Students can "adopt" an animal from the Hi Tor Animal Shelter.
 Amy Wertheim, the contact person for this program, will meet with the students on either a Saturday or a Sunday at Hi Tor to discuss the program and what the job would entail.
 Students will choose an animal (or more) and take pictures of them which they will then post on social media (i.e. Twitter, Instagram, Facebook, etc.) to promote adoption for the animal(s).
 Only 18-year-olds and above can choose a dog.
 Cats and other animals can be chosen by 16-year-olds and older.
-Any questions can be directed to Amy Wertheim at email@example.com or 845.920.8442.
+Any questions can be directed to Amy Wertheim at firstname.lastname@example.org or 845.920.8442.
 Also, please check their website for more information: http://www.hitor.org/

 Youth for Hospice is looking for high school teens in grades 9-12 to join in Youth for Hospice (YFH)!
 Earn community service hours and gain valuable leadership experience!
 Help plan fundraising events and assist with other Hospice projects, including volunteering in the UHR office.
 Think up your own ideas for helping Hospice, all new ideas are welcome!
 To learn more visit the UHR website at hospiceofrockland.org.
-Contact Sarah Henry at firstname.lastname@example.org or call 845-634-4974.
+Contact Carol Galione at email@example.com or call 845-634-4974.